Registration and FAQs

 Each classroom has a phone with an intercom system that connects to the main school office and camp office.
 We take walkie talkies and/or cell phones, a first aid kit, epipens and emergency information on each camper when we leave the building.
 Fire drills and evacuation drills are conducted throughout the summer session.

 Yes.
-Campers must be fully potty trained and independent to enroll.
+Campers must be fully toilet trained and independent to enroll.

 What happens on July 4?
 Is camp closed?